 It doesn’t matter if you’ve written 3,000 words.
 Most people will skim through your content, perhaps only pausing at what catches their eye.

-So not only do I use my sub-headings to lead my readers through my content I will also highlight keywords in bold (But not too much.
+So not only do I use my sub-headings to lead my readers through my content I will occasionally highlight keywords in bold (But not too much.
 Use sparingly, to help the sub-headings).
 I do this to help my skim-readers, to read through my article in the quickest time possible and take in as much information as possible of what I am passing on to you.

 The trick here is to highlight enough of the key points to support the sub-headings and still make sense, and not making the text too overpowering!